-Emergency voice communication, controlled from the CACF room, is an integral part of the new fire alarm system.
+Emergency voice communication is provided by a one -way zone paging system extends to all floors.
 After the expiry of a one minute inhibit period, operation of a selector switch on the graphic will select a floor or a group of floors.
 Operating the 'press to talk' switch on the microphone will initiate a pre-announce tone, allowing the operator to page the area(s) selected.